karlstav/cava/FORMATTING.md

 `Warning: scripts prefer clang-format 9 ...`

-you can avoid CI/local differences by installing `clang-format-9` (preferred) or installing `docker`.
+you can avoid version differences by installing `clang-format-9` (preferred) or installing `docker`.

 ## Docker notes (Linux)

-If you want to use the Docker-based clang-format 9 (CI-matching) path:
+If you want to use the Docker-based clang-format 9 path:

 1. Start the Docker daemon: